of Aid Stations

 Winners of each age category will also be awarded prizes: M40, M50, M60, M70 and F40, F50, F60, F70.

 A full list of the aid stations including the relative cut off times can be found here.
 Aid stations will carry as a minimum: Water, Coke, Tailwind, Gu Gels, chocolate, sweets, sandwiches, nuts, lots of fruit, wraps and other sweet and savoury snacks.
-There will be hot food and drink available at the finish which is free to all runners.
+There will be hot food and drink available at the finish, including vegetarian and vegan options, which is free to all runners.

 Finish Line Bags may be deposited at registration, whereupon they will be stored in number order and accessible to runners at the end of the race.
 Bags should be clearly labelled with runners name and bib number.
 Drop Bags for other aid stations are not permitted.

-The course will be marked with Centurion Ribbons, Centurion marker arrows and Orange Chalk Ground Paint.
+The course will be fully marked with Centurion Ribbons and Centurion marker arrows.
+No navigation is required.